cocos/cocos-docs/en/scripting/coding-setup.md

 Go to the [VS Code Official Website](https://code.visualstudio.com/) and click the download link on the homepage to download it.

-MacOS users decompress the downloaded package and double-click **Visual Studio Code** to run it.
+MacOS users should decompress the downloaded package and double-click **Visual Studio Code** to run it.

 Windows users should run **VSCodeUserSetup.exe** after downloading it and follow the prompts to complete the installation.